herrBeesch/node-riakcs/README.md

-# Node-riakcs -- talk to riakcs like you would with awssum
+# node-riakcs -- talk to riakCS like you would with awssum

 ## Install